Luis-Rosario-Alers/CarbonCalculator/SECURITY.md

 We ask that you:

 - **Act in good faith** to avoid privacy violations.
-- **Provide us with a reasonable amount of time** to resolve the issue before any disclosure to the public or a third-party.
+- **Provide us with a reasonable amount of time** to resolve the issue before any disclosure to the public or a third party.
 - **Avoid exploiting the vulnerability** for any reason, including demonstrating additional risk.

 ## Security Best Practices🙎‍♂️